TheYorouzoya/nand2tetris/README.md

 With the lexical elements defined, let us move on to the grammar portion -- the program structure, statements, and expressions.

-### Progarm Structure

-A Jack program is a collection of classes, each appearing in a separate file.
-The compilation unit is a class, which is a sequence of tokens structured according to the following context free syntax:

 > *Grammar Conventions:*
 > - `'x'`     : text that appears verbatim
 > - *x*       : lexical element